moabukar/ecs-drainer/README.md

 ```

 ## Deploy with Terraform

-For Terraform deployment, refer to the ecs-drain-lambda Terraform Module.
+For Terraform deployment, refer to the ecs-drainer Terraform Module.

 ## Limitations